AbigailWee/news-sentiment-gdp-malaysia/README.md

 #### 📌 4.1 Data Collection Process

->▪️ BCI and CSI were sourced from the Malaysian Institute of Economic Research (MIER).
+> ▪️ MIER Dataset: BCI and CSI data for 2022–2023 were purchased from the Malaysian Institute of Economic Research (MIER).
 >
->▪️ Macroeconomic data (GDP, consumption, investment, imports, exports) was obtained from OpenDOSM.
+> ▪️ Macroeconomics Dataset: Data for GDP, private consumption, private investment, imports, and exports were sourced from the Department of Statistics Malaysia (OpenDOSM).
 >
->▪️ A total of 3,361 Mandarin articles were scraped from See Hua Daily News using ParseHub.
+> ▪️ News Articles: A total of 3,361 articles from See Hua Daily News were scraped using ParseHub due to limitations with other news portals.

 #### 📌 4.2 Initialization of the Data Analysis Process

->▪️ All datasets were loaded into Visual Studio Code for cleaning and analysis.
+> ▪️ Data Loading: Collected datasets (BCI, CSI, macroeconomic indicators, news articles) were loaded into Visual Studio Code for processing.

 #### 📌 4.3 Initial Exploratory Data Analysis of the Textual Dataset

->▪️ The article dataset was cleaned by removing missing values and irrelevant columns.
+> ▪️ Exploration and Cleaning: The structure of the news articles dataset was explored, missing data was cleaned, and irrelevant columns were removed.
 >
->▪️ Structural checks were conducted to ensure readiness for analysis.
+> ▪️ Preliminary Dataset Structure: The data was reviewed after preliminary cleaning to confirm its readiness for further analysis.

 #### 📌 4.4 Initial Exploratory Data Analysis of the Numerical Datasets

->▪️ Summary statistics and outlier detection were conducted on the BCI, CSI, and macroeconomic datasets.
+> ▪️ Exploration of BCI, CSI, and Macroeconomic Data: The structure of BCI, CSI, and macroeconomic datasets was examined.
+Outliers were checked, and summary statistics were generated for further analysis.

 #### 📌 4.5 Preprocessing Steps for the Textual Dataset

->▪️ Preprocessing included whitespace stripping, date conversion, and normalization.
+> ▪️ Tasks: Data cleaning, including stripping whitespace, converting Chinese dates to standard format, and performing text normalization.
 >
->▪️ A sentiment dictionary and stopword list were applied to prepare for sentiment scoring.
+> ▪️ Text Processing: Sentiment dictionary and stop words were loaded, and text preprocessing was completed to prepare the data for sentiment analysis.

 #### 📌 4.6 Exploratory Data Analysis (EDA) of the Preprocessed Textual Dataset

->▪️ Preprocessed text was verified and saved as a CSV file for sentiment analysis.
+> ▪️ Verification and Saving: The preprocessed textual data was verified and saved in CSV format for further analysis.

 #### 📌 4.7 Computation of the News Sentiment Index

->▪️ Sentiment score = (positive word count – negative word count) / total words × 1000.
+> ▪️ Sentiment Analysis: The sentiment index was calculated by analyzing the sentiment scores of each news article.
 >
->▪️ Quarterly sentiment index = mean of article-level scores, scaled by article count.
+> ▪️ Sentiment Score Calculation: Each article's sentiment score was determined by subtracting the count of negative words from positive words, normalized by the total word count, and multiplied by 1000 to create a normalized score.
+>
+> ▪️ Normalization: This calculation results in a net count per thousand words, where values above 100 indicate positive sentiment and values below 100 indicate negative sentiment.
+>
+> ▪️ Quarterly Index: The sentiment scores were aggregated on a quarterly basis, scaled by the number of articles per quarter, and averaged across all news portals to create the final quarterly sentiment index.

 #### 📌 4.8 Nowcasting BCI and CSI Figures Using the News Sentiment Index

->▪️ Regression models were developed to nowcast BCI and CSI using sentiment indices.
+> ▪️ Data Preparation: The sentiment index was merged with BCI and CSI data for regression analysis.
 >
->▪️ Multicollinearity checks and time series plots were used for evaluation.
+> ▪️ Time Series and Regression: Time series plotting and regression analysis were conducted to nowcast BCI and CSI values.
+Actual vs predicted values were plotted, and multicollinearity checks were performed to ensure model validity.

-#### 📌 4.9 Evaluating the Pearson Correlation Between the Macroeconomic Variables and the News Sentiment Index
+#### 📌 4.9 Evaluating the Pearson Correlation Between the Macroeconomics Variables and the News Sentiment Index

->▪️ The sentiment index was merged with macroeconomic data based on quarter and year.
+> ▪️ Data Preparation: Quarterly sentiment index data was loaded from the CSV file.
+It was then merged with the macroeconomic data (imports, exports, GDP, private consumption, private investment) based on Date and Quarter columns.
 >
->▪️ Pearson correlation coefficients were computed to assess relationships.
+> ▪️ Pearson Correlation: Pearson correlation coefficients were computed to evaluate the relationship between the sentiment index and each macroeconomic variable.

 #### 📌 4.10 Modelling Process for Forecasting the Five Target Variables Using Machine Learning Models

-**Without Hyperparameter Tuning:**
+**Modelling without Hyperparameter Tuning:**

->▪️ Linear Regression, LASSO, Ridge, SVR, Random Forest, and XGBoost were used.
+> ▪️ Initialization: RMSE and MAE functions were defined.
+Models such as Linear Regression, LASSO, Ridge, SVR, Random Forest, and XGBoost were used for forecasting.
+The data was prepared with a 4-quarter rolling window approach.
 >
->▪️ Models used a 4-quarter rolling window.
+> ▪️ Rolling Window Approach: This approach was applied to train and test the models across forecast horizons (1, 2, 3 quarters).
+RMSE and MAE were computed and stored for each model and variable.
 >
->▪️ Evaluation was based on RMSE and MAE.
+> ▪️ Results Display: RMSE and MAE ratios were plotted and analyzed for each model and forecast horizon.

-**With Hyperparameter Tuning:**
+**Modelling with Hyperparameter Tuning:**

->▪️ Grid Search optimized the parameters of each model.
+> ▪️ Initialization and Tuning: Hyperparameter tuning using Grid Search was conducted for LASSO, Ridge, SVR, Random Forest, and XGBoost.
+Best models were then used in a rolling window approach.
 >
->▪️ Tuned models were re-evaluated and compared against baselines.
+> ▪️ Results Display: Performance evaluation based on RMSE and MAE ratios was presented, comparing tuned models to baseline results.

 ---